 The mission of the Delta Science Program shall be to provide the best possible unbiased scientific information to inform water and environmental decision-making in the Delta.
 That mission shall be carried out through funding research, synthesizing and communicating scientific information to policy-makers and decision-makers, promoting independent scientific peer review, and coordinating with Delta agencies to promote science-based adaptive management.
 The Delta Science Program shall assist with development and periodic updates of the Delta Plan's adaptive management program.
 Delta Reform Act 2009, Water Code section 85280(b)(4).

-The Delta Science Program has funded 40 research grants totaling more than $25 million.
-The Science Program considers funding scientific research to be a critical component in establishing unbiased and authoritative knowledge directly relevant to Bay-Delta actions.
-This knowledge will fundamentally advance the understanding of the complex environments and ecosystems within the Bay-Delta system to aid policy-makers, managers and other decision-makers.
+The Delta Science Program funds scientific research critical to establishing unbiased and authoritative knowledge directly relevant to Delta management actions.
+This knowledge will fundamentally advance the understanding and management of the complex environments and ecosystems within the Bay-Delta system.